 For other individuals who are eligible for the disability amount, attendant care expenses are claimable as a medical expense.
 The expenses can be claimed by the individual, or by one or more supporting relatives who have paid the expenses.
 This claim is also available for seniors who are in a retirement home and are eligible for the disability amount.
 For more information on what type of attendant care costs are claimable, see our article on attendant care expenses paid to a retirement home.
-When the disability amount is being claimed, the maximum amount that can be claimed federally for attendant care costs as medical expenses is $10,000 ($20,000 in the year of death).
-In Ontario the maximum amount that can be claimed for attendant care costs as medical expenses for 2014 is $13,372 ($26,743 in the year of death), when the disability amount is being claimed.
+When the disability amount is being claimed, the maximum amount that can be claimed federally for attendant care costs as medical expenses is $10,000 ($20,000 in the year of death), as per s.
+118.2(b.1) of the Income Tax Act.
+In Ontario the maximum amount that can be claimed for attendant care costs as medical expenses for 2019 is $14,634 ($29,267 in the year of death, $14,318 and $28,637 for 2018), when the disability amount is being claimed.
+There is no limit federally or in Ontario if the disability amount is not being claimed, as long as the individual is eligible for the disability amount.
 Other provinces, except Quebec, use the same amount for medical expenses as the Federal amount.

 There are 2 options available when claiming attendant care expenses as a medical expense for a person who qualifies for the disability amount:

 Option 1: Claim the disability tax credit, and claim attendant care expenses as medical expenses, to a maximum of $10,000 per year, and $20,000 in the year of death.
 Any unused portion of the disability amount can be transferred to a spouse or common-law partner or to another supporting person.
-The Ontario maximum is as above, $13,372 per year ($26,743 in the year of death).
+The Ontario maximum is as above for 2019, $14,634 per year ($29,266 in the year of death).

 The two options above refer to expenses claimed under s.
 118.2(2)(b.1) of the Income Tax Act (ITA), for attendant care provided in